Foresthill, CA (outside of Sacramento)

 Single track trail

 Quick Summary: The Canyons 100K is a double out-and-back course based in Foresthill CA with a start-finish-village at the old Foresthill Elementary School.
 It is run mostly on single-track, on the historical Western States Trail, running scenic and challenging sections of trail along familiar WS100 course highlights like Swinging Bridge and Rucky Chuck River.
-New for 2017 are additional distances to the 100k, including 50k, 25k, and 10k.
+The 25k is also an out and back course which doesn’t quite reach the canyons, but with 3500 feet of elevation gain, is still a challenging course on beautiful trails.

 - Starting out on the road from Foresthill, runners pick up single track at 1.5 miles as they drop into Volcano Canyon.